 - There are unexpected renovation costs

-- They have to hold the house for longer than expected before reselling
+- You have to hold the house for longer than expected before reselling

 - There’s an economic downturn that causes housing prices to fall unexpectedly

-Investors use the following formula to determine their maximum bidding amount:
+You can use the following formula to determine your maximum bidding amount: